VTO Project

 The Alaska Longline Fishermen's Association is working with the Department of Energy's Vehicle (vessel, in our case!)
 Technology Office to reduce carbon emissions in our fishing fleet through innovative propulsion systems.
 Funded projects may include hybrid diesel-battery, full electric inboard or outboard, or diesel-electric system design and installation.

 ALFA continues to explore opportunities to reduce the carbon footprint of our fleet through improved fuel use awareness and efficiency.
 Working with Chandler Kemp, ALFA is also developing blueprints for converting commercial fishing boats from diesel to hybrid diesel/electric and, eventually, hydrogen fuel cell or full electric.
 In 2021, ALFA was one of 11 “communities” nationwide that received an Energy Transitions Initiative Partnerships Project (ETIPP) award to work with the National Research Energy Laboratory on the fleet conversion project.
 The Lab guided ALFA’s energy conversion project through 2021 and 2022 and proved to be a tremendous resource.
-While we continue to work toward a zero carbon boat, the Labs helped us identify that the viable next step is a hybrid diesel/electric boat.
-With generous support from the Acme Seafood Company and the AgWest Farm Credit Services, ALFA installed electric deck equipment on one troller/longliner and in 2023 will convert a troller to hybrid propulsion using the Transfluid system.
+While we continue to work toward a zero-carbon boat, the Labs helped us identify that the viable next step is a hybrid diesel/electric boat.
+With generous support from the Acme Seafood Company and the AgWest Farm Credit Services, ALFA installed electric deck equipment on one troller/longliner and, in 2025, has now converted a longliner to hybrid propulsion using the Transfluid system.
 We expect this to be the first commercial fishing boat hybrid in the country–but hopefully the first of many!

-ALFA has been awarded $700,000 from DOE to convert two commercial fishing boats to hybrid power and one mariculture vessel to electric.
+ALFA was awarded $700,000 from DOE to convert two commercial fishing boats to hybrid power and one mariculture vessel to electric.

 Project Details